jianyuewu/automotive_project/android/README.md

 2. ShrinkResources: Work together with ProGuard's minifyEnabled.
 Replace unused Drawable and Layout file with empty file.
 3. RealShrinkResources: Write new resources.arsc.

+# UX Performance
+Latency is typically calculated in the 50th, 90th, 95th, and 99th percentiles, commonly referred to as p50, p90, p95, and p99.
+The p50 measurement is 18 ms, meaning 50% of users experienced that latency or less.
+The p90 measurement is 122, meaning that 9 of the 10 latencies measured less than 122.
+Long-tail latencies: Under real-world conditions, p99 (and higher) latencies are often the ones you need to worry about most.
+## Possible causes
+JVM GC, context switches, database repair, cache flushes.
+IO hoggers, speed mismatch, too many hops between servers, SQL latency (can use NOSQL instead).

 # Reference
 https://time.geekbang.org/column/article/81049
 https://time.geekbang.org/column/intro/100021101?tab=catalog